raphaelfrei/python-outlook_attach_download/README.md

-# python-outlook_attach_download
+# Python - Outlook Attachment Downloader
-Download all attachments received from a certain account in Outlook
+Download all attachments received from a certain account in Outlook.

+This is the first version, the app needs to be rerunned to download new attachments